metno/bris-fiab/README.md

 uv sync --extra images
 ```

-anemoi-inference must be configured to output the global data.
+We need two configuration files to output both global and local data. anemoi-inference must be run two times, once for each configuration.

-Create a definition file with the following content added
+Global forcast configuration: create a configuration file with the following content.

 ```
  ...